visma-lauri-reis/vibe-tennis-tracker/README.md

 - Point, game, and set winning conditions
 - Deuce and advantage scenarios

+#### Continuous Integration

+Tests are automatically run on GitHub Actions for:
+- Every push to the master branch
+- Every pull request targeting the master branch

+The CI pipeline:
+- Uses Node.js 22
+- Installs dependencies with `npm ci`
+- Runs the test suite with `npm test`

+You can view the test results in the GitHub Actions tab of the repository.

 ## Usage

 1. **Login**: Create an account or sign in to access your profile